 Technically no. You can apply for the same dorm, but it is up to SINN whether you will get the same dorm/floor or not.
 Please contact SINN directly with these type of requests.

 No, they do offer apartments, but these are mainly rented for one academical year.
 Exchange students might need to provide a special reason if they wish to rent apartments (if there are any available).
 Please contact SINN for more information.

-No. However, you need to notify SINN if you do not want this set.
+If you do not wish to have this set included, you need to notify SINN.
 Either in your application or by e-mail.

-Most likely no. In most cases, SINN removes the left over kitchenware and cutlery.
+In most cases, SINN removes the left over kitchenware and cutlery.
 However, in some cases they do not.
 Students will need to buy what they need upon arrival.
-It is recommended that students living together share the costs and buy equipment together.
+Students living together is recommended to share the costs buy purchasing equipment together.
 The assigned Buddy can assist and give recommendations on where to buy this the cheapest.
 There are options of second-hand stores, IKEA Ringsaker (1 hour away from Lillehammer) and other general stores.

-Yes.
-A vacum cleaner and a broom will be at the students disposal.
+A vacuum cleaner and a broom will be at the students disposal.
 Soap and such must be bought by the residents.

 Contact SINN at email@example.com.
 The International Office cannot be of help here.

 Yes.
 However, it is recommended to rent through SINN.
 The easiest option for off-campus housing will be informed by the International Office in the information e-mail after the application deadline.
 The off-campus housing options we offer are in collaboration with the students going abroad the parallel semester.
 Students can rent off-campus housing through other sites if wished (Airbnb or other).